latex3/latex2e/.github/ISSUE_TEMPLATE.md

 !!
-Please fill out all sections after reading CONRIBUTING guidelines !!
+Please fill out all sections after reading CONTRIBUTING guidelines !!

 ## Brief outline of the bug